Chronic Pancreatitis

 2. Stenosis or obstruction of the common bile duct occurs in 5% to 10% of patients; it causes postprandial abdominal pain and cholestatic liver injury (elevated liver enzyme levels with conjugated hyperbilirubinemia).
 Patients with duodenal stenosis experience early satiety.

-3. Pancreatic ascites is caused by pancreatic duct rupture resulting in the formation of a peritoneal (or pleural) fistula, or rupture of a pseudocyst draining into the peritoneal (or pleural) cavity.
+3. Pancreatic ascites is caused by pancreatic duct rupture resulting in the formation of a peritoneal (or pleural) fistula, or by rupture of a pseudocyst draining into the peritoneal (or pleural) cavity.
 High amylase levels (>1000 IU/L) in the ascites fluid are typically observed.

 4. Splenic vein thrombosis develops in 2% to 4% of patients; it causes secondary isolated portal hypertension and gastric varices, with possible upper gastrointestinal bleeding.